Putin tightens infrastructure security after blast on bridge - NewsBreak

 In Moscow, Foreign Ministry spokeswoman Maria Zakharova said “the reaction of the Kyiv regime to the destruction of civilian infrastructure shows its terrorist nature.”

-The Crimean Peninsula is a popular destination for Russian tourists and home to a Russian naval base.
-A Russian tourist association estimated that 50,000 tourists were in Crimea on Saturday.
+Local authorities in Crimea made conflicting statements about what the damaged bridge would mean for residents.
+The peninsula is a popular destination for Russian tourists and home to a Russian naval base.
+A Russian tourist association estimated that 50,000 tourists were in Crimea on vacation on Saturday.

 Elsewhere, the U.N. nuclear watchdog said Ukraine's Zaporizhzhia nuclear power plant has lost its last remaining external power source as a result of renewed shelling and is now relying on emergency diesel generators.